QuentinRougemont/coho_ldscp_genomics/README.md

               sed 's/_/\t/g' | awk '{print $1"\t"$1"_"$2}' > "$2"; }
 ```

+#DATA

+part of the RAW data are deposited on NCBI [PRJNA647050](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA647050).
+The remaining samples should be available soon

+RAW vcf and filtered vcf have been depostied on dryad (link to come soon)

+The allele frequency file used in the RDA will be available on dryad

+Other intermediary file (e.g. LFMM or hierfstat input) can be easily constructed with commands below

 # Steps :

 ## 1. Aligned Read and Call SNPs